smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 In this task, you assign a value to the **UsageLocation** attribute of each user account and assign an Azure AD Premium license to each user.
 This is necessary in order to implement Azure AD-based Multi-Factor Authentication for these users.

-1. Within the Remote Desktop session to **DC1**, from the Script pane of the Windows PowerShell ISE window, run the following to install Azure AD Graph PowerShell module for Graph (select **Yes to All** when prompted whether to proceed with the installation):
+1. Within the Remote Desktop session to **DC1**, on the Script pane of the Windows PowerShell ISE window, run the following to install Azure AD Graph PowerShell module for Graph (select **Yes to All** when prompted whether to proceed with the installation):

     ```pwsh
     Install-Module AzureAD
     ```

-2. From the Script pane of the Windows PowerShell ISE window, run the following to sign in to the Contoso Azure AD tenant.
+2. On the Script pane of the Windows PowerShell ISE window, run the following to sign in to the Contoso Azure AD tenant.
 When prompted, sign in with the **john.doe** Azure AD user account, which you created in the previous exercise.

     ```pwsh
     Connect-AzureAD
     ```

-3. From the Script pane of the Windows PowerShell ISE window, run the following to set the **Location** attribute to **United States** for all Azure AD user accounts with the UPN suffix matching the custom verified domain name of the Contoso Azure AD tenant.
+3. On the Script pane of the Windows PowerShell ISE window, run the following to set the **Location** attribute to **United States** for all Azure AD user accounts with the UPN suffix matching the custom verified domain name of the Contoso Azure AD tenant.

     ```pwsh
     $domainName = (Get-AzureADDomain | Where-Object IsDefault -eq 'True').Name
     Get-AzureADUser | Where-Object {$_.UserPrincipalName -like "*@$domainName"} | Set-AzureADUser -UsageLocation 'US'
     ```
-4. From the Script pane of the Windows PowerShell ISE window, run the following to assign the EM+S E5 trial licenses to all Azure AD user accounts with the UPN suffix matching the custom verified domain name of the Contoso Azure AD tenant.
+4. On the Script pane of the Windows PowerShell ISE window, run the following to assign the EM+S E5 trial licenses to all Azure AD user accounts with the UPN suffix matching the custom verified domain name of the Contoso Azure AD tenant.

     ```pwsh
     $license = New-Object -TypeName Microsoft.Open.AzureAD.Model.AssignedLicense